 Measure the Drop of Your Gutter

 To measure the drop, remember that you need 1/4 of a decline for every ten feet of gutter.
 This means that if you have 30 feet of gutter, the total decline from one end to the other should be 3/4 of an inch.
 If the drop is less, your gutters are not going to drain properly.
-If you are not able to measure the drop and aren’t sure why your gutters are trapping rainwater, you need professional help with your gutter system.
+If you are not able to measure the drop and aren’t sure why your gutters are trapping rainwater, you need professional help to repair your gutter system.

 Contact Weatherguard Gutters Today